rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="How do permissions work?" col="in" href="accordion10" >}}

-There are no permissions or access controls around containers or objects other than being split into separate accounts.
-Users must authenticate with a valid user name and API Access Key, but once authenticated, they can create or delete containers and objects only within that account.
+There are no permissions or access controls around containers or objects other than dividing them into separate accounts.
+Users must authenticate with a valid user name and API Access Key, but once authenticated, they can create or delete containers and objects within that account.

-At this time, there is no way to publicly access the objects stored in Cloud Files unless that container is published to CDN.
+At this time, there is no way to publicly access the objects stored in Cloud Files unless that container publishes to CDN.
 Each request to Cloud Files must include a valid "storage token" in an HTTP header transmitted over a HTTPS connection.